Massive searches in J&K over militant threat to journalists | Education

 - India

-''Police today conducted simultaneous searches at 12 locations in connection with the recent threat issued to journalists of the Valley,'' the officials said.
+''Police today conducted simultaneous searches at 12 locations in connection with the recent threat issued to journalists of the Valley,'' said an official.

-Investigation in the case is in full swing and the general public is requested to bring to the notice of the Srinagar police any information that is relevant to this case, the officials added.
+Investigation in the case is in full swing and general public is requested to bring to notice of the Srinagar police any information that is relevant to this case, the officials added.

+The Editors Guild of India (EGI) has condemned the threats, saying such pronouncements have further worsened the sense of fear and insecurity, which makes it impossible for the journalists to work freely.

+The Guild strongly condemned the threats and called upon the union territory administration to create an atmosphere of security and trust, wherein the media is not compelled to take sides, and is able to work in a free environment with full security, it said in a statement.
+The EGI said the journalists in Kashmir now find themselves in the firing line from both the state authorities as well as terrorists, in what is a ''throwback to the years of heightened militancy in the 1990s''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)